2026 Edinburgh Intensive Schedule

 Sashko and David

-Just a brief introduction to the conference.
+Brief introduction to the conference

 -